Mojtaba999/exchange-api-docs/source/index.html.md

 * Each URL represents one web resource in RESTful architecture.
 * Acting as a representation of resources between client and server.
 * Client is enabled to operate server-side resources with 4 HTTP requests - representational state transfer.

+Developers are recommended to use REST API to proceed spot trading and withdrawals.

+# Encrypted Verification of API

+## Generate an API Key

+Before signing any request, you must generate an API key via [Exchange’s official website](https://www.exchange.com/index) 【User Center】-【API】.
+After generating the key, there are three things you must bear in mind:

+* API Key
+* Secret Key

+API Key and Secret are randomly generated and provided, Passphrase is set by user.

+## Initiate a Request

+All REST requests must include the following headings:

+* ACCESS-KEY API Key as a string.
+* ACCESS-SIGN uses base64-encoded signatures (see Signed Messages).
+* ACCESS-TIMESTAMP is the timestamp of your request.header MUST be number of seconds since Unix Epoch in UTC.
+Decimal values are allowed.
+* All requests should contain content like application/x-www-form-urlencoded and be valid JSON.

+## Signature

+Generate a string to be signed - [open-api Demo](https://github.com/exchange-doc/api/blob/master/demo/demo.java)

+1. Sort the parameters in ascending order of their parameter names in lexicographic order
+2. Traversing the sorted dictionary, splicing all parameters together in "keyvalue" format (non-null parameters)
+3. Use MD5 to treat signature strings

+**For example:**

+api_key = 1234567
+time = 12312312312137
+secret_key = 789654
+sign = md5(api_key1234567time12312312312137789654)

+## Request Process

+The root URL for REST access：`https://api.Exchange.com`

 > To authorize, use this code: